LunarEngineer/RunAThing/README.md

 # RunAThing - Python

+So What: Before you start your project just fork this and use it as a base.

+Why?

 This provides a consistent and reusable base for inheriting default dependencies such that subsequent projects can be automatically updated per changes in the root.
+This project is monitored for security.

-This will set you up with tox as a local test runner and the ability to execute local actions.
+This will set you up with [tox](https://tox.wiki/en/latest/user_guide.html) as a local test runner and the ability to execute local actions.

 This mirrors a production environment, and as such it sets expectations for security, quality, and implementation.